Aethese/Switchence/README.md

 ## Auto updating
 Not only does the program auto update itself, its game list does aswell!
 This makes sure you're always up to date without having to go to the GitHub page or fix the issues yourself.

+## Growing game list
+Not only is the game list huge already, it's being actively updated for all of the latest releases.
+If you want to add a game you can make a [game request](https://github.com/Aethese/Switchence#game-requests).

 ## Easy setup
 The program is easy to set up for your friend code and many options built into the program.
 You can view all of the available settings by typing 'options' in the set game input.